SE-ML/se-ml.github.io/best_practices/_posts/2020-02-01-sanity_check.md

 and gradually include more complex data statistics, such as the ones recommended <a href="/blog/2020/input-data-complete/">here</a>.

+The missing data can also be substituted using data imputation; such as imputation by zero, mean, median, random values, etc.

 Also, make sure the data verification scripts are <a href="/blog/2020/reusable_data_clean/">reusable</a> and can be later integrated in a processing pipeline.